-Quay Holidays makes a one-off Registration Fee to cover our outlay on initial set-up costs including professional photography stills, visitor guides, guest books, key fobs etc. We charge a management fee and a booking fee for each letting, but the costs of marketing and advertising are borne by us (360 degree; video promotions excepted).
-We charge you for laundering and cleaning (and the provision of ‘welcome packs’ to guests) but all our cleaning staff are directly employed to keep costs down.
+Quay Holidays charges a one-off Registration Fee to cover our time and outlay in initial set-up costs including professional photography stills, visitor guides, guest books, key fobs etc. We charge a percentage fee for bookings and management and a set charge for laundering and cleaning and the provision of `welcome packs` to guests, but all our cleaning staff are directly employed to keep costs down.

 Q) But if I decide to give holiday letting a try, won’t I spend a fortune kitting out the property, and how will I know what is needed?

 A) At Quay Holidays, we provide an inventory proposal – reviewing what you may already have, and advising you what else is required.
-All of our properties are put forward for VisitBritain assessment, and we can advise you what is needed to achieve the necessary star rating.
-For a fee, we can even agree a budget with you and source the items you need!
+For a fee, we can even agree a budget with you and source the items for you!
 Our experience means that we know how to equip clients` properties for maximum effect with minimum outlay.
-This does not mean we advocate buying the cheapest of everything - our guests rightfully expect good quality furnishings.
+This does not mean we advocate buying the cheapest of everything – our guests rightfully expect good quality furnishings.
 After all, that is what they have paid for, and quality items look good for longer.

 Q) Okay, I`m interested, and I`m thinking of buying a property, but what makes a good holiday letting proposition?

 A) From the moment you decide to invest in a holiday let, you should be talking to us.
 Leasehold properties may have restrictions against short-term letting – we can help you check.
 We are happy to advise on a property`s suitability, the income you could expect to achieve, how to equip it to its full potential, and a whole host of issues which will help you make the right choice.